 The HyperX Alloy FPS RGB is a better gaming keyboard than the Logitech G513, but the Logitech is more versatile and performs better for office use and mixed usage.
 The HyperX has onboard memory to save your preferred settings, and all of its keys are macro-programmable.
 It's only available with linear Kailh Silver Speed switches, which have a very responsive feel that’s great for gaming.
 The Logitech has better ergonomics thanks to its detachable wrist rest, and it comes with dedicated macro keys and a USB passthrough to plug in other peripherals.
 It’s available in a variety of switches to suit your preferences.

 The Logitech G513 is a much better keyboard than the Logitech K845.
 Since it's designed for gaming, the G513 has some programmable keys, customization software, RGB backlighting, and a USB passthrough.
 It also has lighter and more responsive keys, and it comes with a wrist rest.
-However, the K845 has a higher pre-travel distance, which should help prevent typos, and it's fully compatible with Linux.
+However, the K845 has a longer pre-travel distance, which should help prevent typos, and it's fully compatible with Linux.

 The Logitech G513 is much better than the Das Keyboard 4 Professional.
 The Logitech has backlighting, programmable keys, and software for customization.
 It also has much better ergonomics because it offers two incline settings and includes a wrist rest.
 The Logitech's Romer-G and the Das Keyboard's Cherry MX Brown are both switches that provide tactile feedback, but the Romer-G has a shorter pre-travel and a lighter actuation force.
 Also, the Logitech has significantly lower latency, making it better for gaming.